ascott1/ethical-web-dev/web-apps-for-everyone/03-accessibility.md

 #### Navigation Order and Length

-When users navigate a site using the keyboard, the order and length of keyboard navigable items becomes more important.
+When a user navigates through a site using the keyboard, the order and length of keyboard navigable items become critically important.
 Imagine the frustration of a user pressing tab through every link presented in a sidebar (such as Twitter or Facebooks “trends”) before being able to access the main content of the application.
 By using a “skip to content link,” in our applications we can provide an extra guidepost that directs our users to the most valuable content.

 Skip to navigation links are hidden links that when “tabbed” to or read by a screen reader, allow the user to skip to the main content of the page, rather than needing to navigate through navigation and other content that occurs earlier in the document order.
 These can be visually hidden, appearing only when a user presses the tab key.